CW: 2200Z January 27 to 2200Z January 29

-II.
-BAND USE: 1810–2000 kHz in ITU Region 1.
+1810–2000 kHz in ITU Region 1.
 1800–2000 kHz in ITU Regions 2 and 3.
 All entrants are encouraged to spread out as much as possible, obeying frequency restrictions and power limits for their own country.
-Any violations of the ITU band use may result in Disqualification.
+Any violations of the ITU band use may result in disqualification.

-The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
-If the property is not contiguous, then all equipment must fall within a 1500 meter radius.
+For all categories: The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
+If the property is not contiguous, then all equipment must fall within a 1500-meter radius.
 All antennas must be connected by wires to the main station.
 This rule applies to all entrants.

-+Remote operation is permitted under the following conditions:
+Remote operation for UNASSISTED entries is permitted under the following conditions:

 Operating time: Each contest is 48 hours long and starts at 2200Z.
 Single operator stations may only operate 30 out of the 48 hours.
 Multi-Operator stations may operate 40 hours.
 Off times must be a minimum of 30 minutes in length for all categories.

 (A) Single Operator: One person performs all of the operating, logging, and spotting functions.
 Maximum operating time is 30 hours.
-Passive spotting is NOT allowed.
-(See definition of passive spotting functions below.)
+QSO finding assistance is NOT allowed* (See definition below).
 Only one transmitted signal is allowed at any moment in time.
-Maximum power is 1500 watts total output or the output power allowed by your country, whichever is less.
+Maximum power is 1500 watts total output.

-(E) Multi-Operator: HIGH POWER ONLY.
-All rules apply as in Single Op Assisted; however, more than one operator (person) is involved in the operation.
+(F) Multi-Operator: HIGH POWER ONLY.
+All rules apply as in Single Op Assisted (except remote receivers ARE NOT allowed); however, more than one operator (person) is involved in the operation.
 Maximum operating time is 40 hours.
 Only one transmitted signal is allowed at any moment in time.
-Maximum power is 1500 watts total output or the output power allowed by your country, whichever is less.
-The use of passive spotting is allowed.
+Maximum power is 1500 watts.

 U.S. States: (48 contiguous states); U.S. District of Columbia (DC) (1)